tingzhouu/flo-assessment/README.md

+# Write Up Questions

+Q1.
+What is the rationale for the technologies you have decided to use?

+Use Node JS with TypeScript

+- Familiar ecosystem maximizes productivity and reduces development time
+- TypeScript provides compile-time safety and better IDE support for maintainability
+- Rich NPM ecosystem (commander, chalk) accelerates CLI development
+- Node.js built-in streams API make it straightforward to work with

+Q2.
+What would you have done differently if you had more time?

+If processing speed is a key concern, use a compiiled language like Go or Java

+- A compiled language like Go for production-scale processing, which could provide significant performance improvements for large files
+- While Node.js is an interpreted language, it allowed me to focus on correctness and completeness within the assessment constraints

+Create a more comprehensive validation on the records

+- Currently most of the validation are on key details for creating the SQL statements
+- We could also consider a more robust validation to ensure the file meets all requirements of NEM12 to ensure validity of the file's data

+Provide more options for SQL generation

+- Allow for the size of batched statements to be configurable so that inserts can be faster
+- Configure between upserting or ignoring if there is a conflict when unique constraint is violated

+Q3.
+What is the rationale for the design choices that you have made?

+Stream based processing

+- Avoid going Out of Memory (OOM) when we attempt to read large files

+Graceful Error Handling Strategy

+- Fatal vs Non-fatal errors.
+Only terminate processing if there is a fatal error, eg no NMI data details (200) record to process subsequent Interval data records (300)
+- For non-fatal errors, proceed and log the errors in an output file for review post-processing
+- Warning errors that detect anomalies in the data, such as a very large meter reading
+- In production scenarios with large files, it's better to process 99% of valid data with logged errors than to fail completely after hours of processing

+Batch INSERT for SQL Generation

+- Creates a batch INSERT statement for all interval readings within a 300 record (typically 48 half-hourly readings per day)
+- Instead of 48 separate database round trips, only 1 is needed per interval data record, database can optimize the operation as a single transaction rather than multiple individual inserts

+Idempotent SQL Generation

+- Use `ON CONFLICT (nmi, timestamp) DO NOTHING` when generating SQL statements
+- Prevents duplicate entries if the import process needs to be rerun
+- Handles cases where overlapping data might exist from multiple NEM12 files
+- Simplifies error recovery - the entire process can be safely restarted without data corruption

+Validation of file structure

+- Checks if there is only one Header (100) record and one End of data (900) record
+- A missing 900 record could indicate a truncated file which would lead to incomplete processing of the data

+CLI interface

+- CLI interface provides a simple command structure with helpful error messages and progress indicators

+Statistics Collection

+- Output SQL contains Total readings and NMI count for insights and sanity checks

+Progress Reporting

+- Provides feedback on processing status, which is especially helpful for large files that take a long time to process

 # NEM12 Converter CLI

 A command-line tool to convert NEM12 format meter reading files to SQL format.
 Built with TypeScript and featuring error handling, and user-friendly output.